jaruizes/jaruizes.github.io/_posts/2018-01-16-cloud_computing_general_concepts.md

 &nbsp;
-# Do I have to move everything to Cloud or I'll die?
+# Do I have to move everything to Cloud?

 Moving to Cloud is a big step for companies that have a lot of systems on-premise so the strategy has to be move to Cloud step by step, not a big bang.
 This is call as Hybrid Cloud.